 Our approach to assessing and managing risk

-We categorise individual suppliers into one of four categories as defined in the ‘Our Supply Chain’ section above.
+We categorise individual suppliers into one of four categories defined in the ‘Our Supply Chain’ section above.
 We assess an individual supplier’s risk by considering the following factors:

 - Compliance controls